-Upon receipt of the investigative report, the Title IX Coordinator or Co-coordinator will forward it to the Vice President of Student Affairs and Branch Campus Management or designee for an appropriate hearing per the Student Code of Conduct procedures.
+Upon receipt of the investigative report, the Title IX Coordinator will forward it to the Vice President of Student Affairs and Enrollment Management or designee for an appropriate hearing per the Student Code of Conduct procedures.
 During a hearing:

-- Both the complainant and the respondent will receive equal notice of the process. - The complainant will have the opportunity to be present throughout the entire Hearing. - The complainant will be entitled to the same opportunity to have others present during a Hearing as is provided to the respondent, including College staff member(s); - Both the complainant and the respondent will have the opportunity to present witnesses with information pertinent to the alleged sexual harassment, sexual misconduct or sexual assault, and any relevant information to the Hearing panel during the conduct process; - The complainant will be provided options for reasonable alternative arrangements if he or she does not want to be present in the same room as the respondent during the Hearing; - Testimony regarding any party's past sexual conduct will ordinarily not be permitted, except in those instances where there was a prior sexual relationship between the parties and the testimony may be relevant to the issue of consent.
-If the respondent is found responsible for the conduct alleged in the complaint, his or her past sexual misconduct, if any, may be considered in determining the appropriate outcome. - The College will document the proceedings and keep appropriate records secured in the office of the Title IX Coordinator.
+Both the complainant and the respondent will receive equal notice of the process.

+The complainant will have the opportunity to be present throughout the entire Hearing.

+The complainant will be entitled to the same opportunity to have others present during a Hearing as is provided to the respondent, including College staff member(s);

+Both the complainant and the respondent will have the opportunity to present witnesses with information pertinent to the alleged sexual harassment, sexual misconduct or sexual assault, and any relevant information to the Hearing panel during the conduct process;

+The complainant will be provided options for reasonable alternative arrangements if he or she does not want to be present in the same room as the respondent during the Hearing;

+Testimony regarding any party's past sexual conduct will ordinarily not be permitted, except in those instances where there was a prior sexual relationship between the parties and the testimony may be relevant to the issue of consent.
+If the respondent is found responsible for the conduct alleged in the complaint, his or her past sexual misconduct, if any, may be considered in determining the appropriate outcome.

+341 Court House-South Dennis Road, Cape May Court House, NJ 08210-1972, Phone: (609) 463-6390

+The College will document the proceedings and keep appropriate records secured in the office of the Title IX Coordinator.